lnx13/Actisense-Emulator/README.md

   --log-direction tx   # log only client -> YDWG
 ```

-It simply proxies the raw YDWG stream to any Actisense-aware client and prints a readable hex+ASCII dump for debugging.
+It simply proxies the raw YDWG stream and prints a readable hex+ASCII dump for debugging.

 ## Command-line options